RonaliP/NOTES_APP_Django/README.md

 # NOTES_APP_Django
 ### Description :

-This is django Project in which rest APIs are created for authentication and notes creation.
+	This Project is a clones the behaviour of Google's Keep Notes app. in which rest APIs are created for authentication and notes creation.

 There are two apps in this project :